3

 – mattm

-Aug 14, 2021 at 11:51
+Commented Aug 14, 2021 at 11:51

 • Thank you for that, mattm.
 When I visited, the video timer was near the end.
 I must have viewed this video in the past.
 There are some common elements between what is shown and the 1-2 step in my question, but also many differences.
 The ready position has the feet almost together.
 When stepping forward for a "back" hand punch, the weight is much more on the back leg, at least from some of the slower reps.
 There seems to be a lot of variation between the reps, depending on the speed with which the drill is demonstrated.
 When bring the rear leg up, he seems to lean forward in the slower reps.
-Aug 14, 2021 at 19:27
+Commented Aug 14, 2021 at 19:27

 • One of the biggest differences is that my jab comes during the forward step, immediately followed by a cross as the rear leg come forward (not as close as for Beng Quan).
 At the 7:48 mark, the narrators says that the impact occurs then the front foot lands.
 In my 1-2, that only happens for the jab, not the subsequent cross.
 For this reason, I don't think that the video supports my combo.
-Aug 14, 2021 at 19:28
+Commented Aug 14, 2021 at 19:28

 • @user2153235 I did not intend this answer to address your specific combination, only the stepping while delivering a rear hand attack.
 You can also imagine a variation where the upper body rotation is slightly delayed, so that the rear hand lands coinciding with the rear foot.